Adjusting to Life with a New Ileostomy

 Honestly, the surgery wasn't that bad.
 I needed a few days for my system to start up, which almost led to a NG tube, but I refused it and just puked for 2 days; seemed to work aside from that I didn't really experience much pain which was not expected.
 I feel more capable than I probably am.

 After the surgery, I lost about 20 pounds in the first week.
 My muscle seems to be deteriorating by the day.
 Haha.
-Curious if my core is stronger because I have abs before the surgery?
+Curious if my core is stronger because I had abs before the surgery?
 (They are still there) Or do I still need to start from the basics.

-After I got out of the hospital I was scared of all food.
+After I got out of the hospital, I was scared of all food.
 I was very careful what I ate and how much I chewed.
 I got so annoyed that I slowly reintroduced foods that I love, and started to chew less.
 My output was mush, so I kept pushing my limits until I saw chunks in my output.
 Still nothing.
-I also seem to absorb all the water I drink. (like 3/4L) My output has been a thick paste since I left the hospital and I only empty my bag 2 times a day and none at night.
+I also seem to absorb all the water I drink (like 3/4L).
+My output has been a thick paste since I left the hospital and I only empty my bag 2 times a day and none at night.

 3 weeks after surgery and I eat everything (not fiber yet).
-I just ate a full meal at McDonald's, I've had tacos, ice cream, fish, tons of chips, chicken burgers, oatmeal and so much more!!
+I just ate a full meal at McDonald's, I've had tacos, ice cream, fish, tons of chips, chicken burgers, oatmeal, and so much more!!
 Everything comes out as a paste.
 And I chew like a normal person.

 I was so afraid of food but I'm starting to get a bit of that relationship back I thought I was going to lose forever.
 I'm optimistic about the future now and once I'm healed I feel like most, if not all food will be okay.